 NOA Chef's Hall

 It’s only a matter of time when Baltic countries are awarded Michelin stars.
 When that happens, NOA Chef's Hall, situated within NOA restaurant, is the first one on the list.
-This modern restaurant at Viimsi shore, serving 9 – 11 course menus, has been selected as Estonia’s best restaurant several times.
+This modern restaurant at Viimsi shore, serving 9 – 11 course menus, has been selected as the best restaurant in Estonia for several times.

 Address: Ranna tee 3

 180 Degrees by Matthias Diether is situated in the fancy Noblessner port area, 15 minutes away from the Old Town on foot.
 The restaurant brings something new to the restaurant selection of Tallinn and has quickly become one of the top restaurants of the city.
 180 Degrees serves modern, 4 to 6 course fixed menus in a stylish setting, yet in casual atmosphere.